 Alterations in tryptophan metabolism are often associated with alterations in other amino acids38.
 Specific analysis of the concentration of large neutral amino acids in our samples has revealed a generalized decrease in both disease groups.
 These are transported into the brain through the Large Neutral Amino Acids Transporter (LAT1, coded by the SLC7A5 gene), responsible for the transport tryptophan and other amino acids such as BCAAs, threonine or phenylalanine.
 Besides amino acids transport, LAT1 has been reported to regulate Kv1.2 potassium channels55, modifying the functional outcomes of epilepsy-linked channelopathies56.
 On top of that, mutations SLC7A5 (together with other variants in genes encoding for Large Amino Acid Transporters) increase the risk of Autism Spectrum Disorder57,58 and is essential for perinatal neuronal excitability59 and survival and granule cell development through mTOR regulation60.
 We have analyzed the transporter expression in brain tissue from a mouse model of Rett syndrome, noticing a decrease that was already detectable at pre-symptomatic stages.
 This is the first report to our knowledge of a reduced expression of this transporter in Rett syndrome.
 Further studies shall investigate the relationship between this and the decreased expression of other transporters and the blood-brain barrier integrity61, with the potential implications in brain metabolism.

 Studying neurodevelopmental and neurotransmitter-related diseases under the metabolic prism advances on their knowledge from a transversal view, favoring the identification of biomarkers and shared pathophysiological features that can be addressed as new therapeutic targets.
 Our work highlights the importance of metabolism in the pathophysiology of diseases related to glutamatergic neurotransmission, focusing on tryptophan metabolism.
 The study in CSF allows us to understand more faithfully the metabolism of the developing brain, and will benefit from future work in extended series of patients.
 These results propose new questions that will mark future lines of work, such as their implication in other neurodevelopmental pathologies and the study of how these alterations can be used for therapeutic purposes.

+Las enfermedades hipoglutamatérgicas conllevan una menor expresión del transportador de glucosa cerebral, ¿puede esto contribuir a unas alteraciones algo diferenciales en estas enfermedades?

+Tal vez sería interesante en discutir lo que se ha hallado (si es que hay algo descrito) en las enfermedades que hemos estudiado: MECP2, CDKL5, GRIN….en modelos animales en cuanto a barrera hematoencefálica (por los transportadores), metab energético,etc…seguro no hay nada excepto en Rett y en hipofunción glutamatérgica también…

 BIBLIOGRAPHY